 If you’re planning a trip to Ireland, or just a jaunt to an Irish enclave in your city, knowing some funny Irish words and phrases can do a lot to increase your popularity (or give you a head’s up on what the Irish natives are saying!)

 Just keep your cool and bide your time.
-You don’t want to be deemed “thick” (as in “stupid”), or included in a “shower of savages” (Irish slang for ignorant folks.)
+You don’t want to be deemed “thick as a plank” or "not the full shilling" (as in “stupid”), or called a “glunterpeck” (Irish slang for an idiot.)

 These are just some of the funny Irish words and phrases you can pick up if you keep your ear to the ground.

-Beer is the Irish drink of choice, and they brew it very well.
+Stout, whiskey and ale are the Irish drinks of choice.
 But don’t overindulge, or the bar patrons might think you’re “fluthered.”
 That’s when you can’t keep your butt on your bar stool.

-Want a pint of great beer?
+Want a pint of great stout?
 Don’t ask for a glass.
-Tell the bartender you’re in the market for a pint of “plain.”
-That’s the local Guinness beer of which the Irish are so fond.
+Tell the bartender you’re in the market for a pint of “the black stuff.”
+That’s the local Guinness stout of which the Irish are so fond.

-If you’d rather have a shot of vodka, try asking for a “naggin.”
-That’s how the Irishmen ask for their drink.
+If you’d rather have a shot of vodka in your Coke, ask for a “volvo.”
+That’s how the Irishmen ask for their vodka/Coke drinks.

-A night on the town, with a substantial measure of bar hopping, is known as being “out on a tear.”
+A night on the town, with a substantial measure of bar hopping, is known as being “on the rip" or "out on the razzle.”

-If you’re really sloshed, you’re “locked” or “langered.”
-If you’re under the table, the locals will say you’re “ossified,” “paralytic,” or “plastered” (the latter word being one that’s common in American lingo.)
+If you’re really sloshed, you’re "As full as a Catholic school," "bladdered," or “langered.”
+If you’re under the table, the locals will say you’re “steamin'," "two sheets to the wind,” or “plastered” (the latter word being one that’s common in American lingo.)

 Sometimes it’s best to forego the booze, and have a “mineral” (a soft drink.)
 Your head will thank you tomorrow.